haruka-ogino/lucas-mansion-front-end/README.md

 This project was created while at Dev Academy, as our final group project.
 Our goal was to develop a virtual escape room experience within a web browser, complete with engaging puzzles and games.

-"Lucas the Mouse," a beloved running joke throughout our bootcamp.
-In honor of Lucas, we named our final group project after him.
+"Lucas the Mouse" was a running joke throughout our bootcamp.
+We named our final group project in his honour.

 ### Goals